-Piute Native Nevadans Images Published by Mrs. K. A. Raftice, Printed by Richard Behrendt and Photographed by Walter X. Osborn
+Paiute Native Nevadans Images Published by Mrs. K. A. Raftice, Printed by Richard Behrendt, and Photographed by Walter X. Osborn

-In 1907 post card publishers, printers and those in between, along with pioneer photographers were recording the early history of 20th century Nevada.
+In 1907 post card publishers, printers, and those in between, along with pioneer photographers, recorded the early history of 20th century Nevada.

 An important part of the visual recordings are photographs of the indigenous population of Nevada.
-Often those photographs turned into post cards, came with racist captions, and stereotypical images.
+Those photographs often turned into post cards and came with racist captions and stereotypical images.

-The post cards were often produced and sold by photographers themselves while others sold their photographs to local business who in turn found a company to print and color the images.
+The post cards were often produced and sold by photographers themselves, while other photographers sold their photographs to a local business, who found a company to print and color the images.

 Kate Raftice owned and operated a book, stationery, and gift store in the Arlington building in Carson City.
 Raftice also published and sold post cards.

-Details of the subjects on the post cards as well as the photographer, the location, the time frame, and the publishers of the post cards are included in this overview.
+Details of the images, as well as the photographer and the publishers of the post cards, are included in this overview.

 There are two distinct types of post cards.
-The first group, “Real Photo” cards are actually printed on photographic paper.
+The first group, “Real Photo,” cards are printed on photographic paper.

 The second type of post cards are those produced using a printing press.
 The Raftice-Behrendt lithographic post cards were all printed in Germany.

-Starting in 1908 Behrendt, who created his own post cards in his printing operation, also acted as the intermediary between retailers and a German printing company.
+In 1908, Behrendt, who created his post cards in his printing operation, also acted as the intermediary between retailers and a German printing company.

-Behrendt’s name can be found on more than fifty post card views of Nevada.
-It is likely the company produced as many as sixty cards related to the state.
+Behrendt’s name can be found on Nevada’s more than fifty post card views.
+The company likely produced as many as sixty cards related to the state.

 Of the known fifty cards, 25 were published by Raftice.